Ecampus/tes-xapi/attendance-recipe.markdown

 	Jeff closed the meeting

-All statements like this about a particular meeting, tutorial session, or whatever it may be, would all **refer to a common object id**.
+All statements like this about a particular meeting, tutorial session, or whatever it may be, would all **refer to a common Activity Id**.
 E.g.

 ```js
 ...